Waves in General Relativistic Two-fluid Plasma around a Schwarzschild Black Hole

 The standard lapse function in Rindler coordinates becomes $\alpha =z/2r_H$, where $r_H$ is the Schwarzschild radius.
 One of the advantages of the Rindler geometry is that it gives an example of the essential ideas of the horizon and the 3+1 split without the distracting complication of curved spatial three-metric.
 The transformation from the FIDO comoving (fluid) frame to a coordinate frame of the metric given in Eq. (\ref{eq1}) involves a boost velocity, which is a simple Lorenz boost with velocity $v_{\textrm{ff}}$ in the radial direction defined by

 Then the relativistic Lorentz factor becomes $\gamma_{\textrm{boost}}\equiv (1-v_{\textrm{ff}}^2)^{-1/2}=1/\alpha $.\\

 {\bf 4.
-One-dimensional Wave Propagation} \\ Here we consider an incoming gravitational wave propagating in radial $z$ direction toward the event horizon in presence of an external static magnetic field ${\bf B}=B_0{\bf e}_{\hat z}$ and study gravitational waves excitation of small amplitude plasma waves, restricting our attention to a one-dimensional case.
+Wave Propagation in Radial Direction} \\ Here we consider an incoming gravitational wave propagating in radial $z$ direction toward the event horizon in presence of an external static magnetic field ${\bf B}=B_0{\bf e}_{\hat z}$ and study gravitational waves excitation of small amplitude plasma waves, restricting our attention to a one-dimensional case.
 Introducing the following complex variables,

 the equation of continuity, Eq. (\ref{eq8}), and Poisson's Eq. (\ref{eq10}) for each fluid species can be written as

 Two transverse parts obtaining from adding the ${\bf e}_{\hat y}$ component multiplied by $i$ to the ${\bf e}_{\hat x}$ component of the Maxwell\rq s Eqs. (\ref{eq11}) and (\ref{eq12}) may be written in single form as